 Notable Ineligible Series: None.

-At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding Variety Talk Series (listed in alphabetical order).
+At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding Variety Talk Series.
 This article will be updated throughout the season, so make sure to keep checking IndieWire for all the latest buzz from the 2019 race, and read predictions in the rest of the categories, as well.
 The Creative Arts Emmy Awards will be given out Saturday, September 14 and Sunday, September 15.
 The 71st Annual Primetime Emmy Awards will take place at the Microsoft Theater in downtown Los Angeles, CA on Sunday, September 22.
 Fox is broadcasting the ceremony.

 The State of the Race

 There hasn’t been a lot of turnover from year-to-year in the Best Variety Talk category.
-The three-time defending champion, HBO’s “Last Week Tonight with John Oliver,” has been nominated four years running (ever since it’s been eligible).
-ABC’s “Jimmy Kimmel Live!” also has a four-year streak going (sans any wins).
-“The Late, Late Show with James Corden” has been nominated three years in a row, and one of Stephen Colbert’s series has been up for three of the last five years. (“The Colbert Report” was nominated for its last season in 2015, and “The Late Show with Stephen Colbert” snagged nods in 2017 and 2018.)
+The three-time defending champion, HBO’s “Last Week Tonight with John Oliver,” has been nominated five years running (ever since it’s been eligible).
+ABC’s “Jimmy Kimmel Live!” also has a five-year streak going (sans any wins).
+“The Late, Late Show with James Corden” has been nominated four years in a row, and one of Stephen Colbert’s series has been up for four of the last six years. (“The Colbert Report” was nominated for its last season in 2015, and “The Late Show with Stephen Colbert” snagged nods in 2017, 2018, and now 2019.)

 - “Last Week Tonight with John Oliver” (HBO)